Alexs23crypto/simulator_nsgaiii/README.md

 2. Extract its contents
 3. Ensure all shapefile components (.shp, .shx, .dbf, .prj, .cpg) are in the same folder

+Additional shapefiles used for spatial analysis and cartographic visualization are available in:

+data/geospatial/peru_shapes/

+These files include administrative boundaries and geographic context for the study area.

-Coordinate system: WGS84 (EPSG:4326)
+Coordinate system: WGS84 (EPSG:32718)
-Source: [add your data source here]
+Source: Metropolitan Information System (IMP)

 ---